Arkhh/niceHashScript/README.md

 go to localhost:8000

-to edit the default value for MaxHash and MinHash => /app/scripts/controllers/mainController.js
+to edit the default value for API infos or MaxHash and MinHash go to => /app/scripts/controllers/mainController.js

 Open with notepad++ or equivalent.